 |Dedicated server hosting||High-security enterprise hosting for websites and applications.|

 |Public Cloud hosting||High scalability on cPanel platform for enterprises.|

 The prices range quite a lot, and solutions such as Managed WordPress and VPS can be scaled to $600+/mo price.
 Nonetheless, the most popular Liquid Web option is VPS hosting, and that’s what I’m reviewing today.

-Liquid Web has 4 main VPS plans.
-Alternatively, you can bundle these plans for an extra $5 to $30/mo to get additional features such as professional email, extra 100GB backup quota, server protection, and Threat Stack Oversight Detection system.
+Liquid Web has 4 main VPS hosting plans.
+Alternatively, if you’re willing to pay extra, you can get Bundle & Save hosting packages that contain additional features such as professional email, an extra 100GB backup quota, server protection, and a Threat Stack Oversight Detection system.

-In any case, all plans come with the same 10TB of bandwidth, DDoS protection, monitoring, and firewall.
+In any case, all plans come with the same 10TB of bandwidth, DDoS protection, monitoring, and a firewall.